oneeve8/kobble-data/content/tutorialnarrative3.md

 If you cut or copy, then the paste option will appear the next time you long tap.
 If you tap paste, the last item that you cut or copied will be pasted by tapping it.

-Long tapping a:
-Item, reveals the options Cut Copy and Edit.
-Track, reveals the options Copy and Share.
-Channel, reveals the options to Cut Copy Edit or Share.

 ***

 Now I am sure you are bursting with creativity of how you want to use Kobble.